This site contains affiliate links. Please see Policies for more information.

 How to Make Healthy Bang Bang Shrimp Pasta on the Stove Top

-- Cook the spaghetti noodles until al dente in a large pot according to the directions on the box.
+1. Cook pasta until al dente in a large pot according to the directions on the box.
 Drain the cooked pasta and rinse in cool water.

-- In a skillet, heat the coconut oil on medium-high heat.
+2. In a large skillet, heat the coconut oil (or olive oil) on medium-high heat.

-- Turn off the heat.
-Add the cooked noodles to the pan with the shrimp.
+7. Turn off the heat.
+Add the hot pasta noodles to the pan with the shrimp.
 Mix in the Greek yogurt and green onions.

 Recipe Tips

-- Cooking shrimp is a little tricky the first time, but you’ll quickly get the hang of it.
+• This delicious recipe has shrimp.
+We love to eat shrimp, however cooking shrimp can be a little tricky the first time, but you’ll quickly get the hang of it.
 You’ll be looking for the shrimp to turn pink and a little bit white instead of gray and translucent or “clear.”
+Uncooked shrimp is usually gray and translucent, so if you are still seeing that color they are not cooked enough.
 If your shrimp are bright white, you may have overcooked them.

-- If, on the other hand, you’d rather this pasta be a bit spicier, I’d recommend using a spicer pepper like serrano instead of Fresno peppers, and adding red chili flakes for some serious spice.
+• If, on the other hand, you’d rather this pasta be a bit spicier, I’d recommend using a spicer pepper like serrano instead of Fresno peppers, and adding a teaspoon or two more of red pepper flakes for some serious spice.
+Do note that using red pepper flakes will modify the overall flavors of the original sauce ingredients.

-- This pasta can be made gluten free by using brown rice noodles or zucchini noodles.
-Brown rice noodles have a much shorter cook time, as do zucchini noodles, so keep that in mind while you’re making this recipe.
-The sauce recipe will stay the same as it’s gluten free already.
+• This pasta can be made gluten free by using brown rice noodles or zucchini noodles.
+Both have a much shorter cook time, as do zucchini noodles, so keep that in mind while you’re making this recipe.
+The sauce recipe will stay the same as it is gluten free already.

-- This dish is not dairy free because of the Greek yogurt.
-You can make it with a dairy free yogurt if you have one that you like, or add an extra bit of olive oil for a dairy free Bang Bang Shrimp Pasta that isn’t dry.
+• This dish is not dairy free because of the Greek yogurt.
+You can substitute plain greek yogurt with a dairy free yogurt if you have one that you like, or add an extra bit of olive oil for a dairy free Bang Bang Shrimp Pasta that isn’t dry.

 Healthy Eating Plans